 Fundamentals of Digital Images

-These days we encounter hundreds of digital images on daily basis in our smart phones, laptops, i-pads etc. But have you ever wondered how these images are generated, stored and transferred through various networks?
-Let’s explore this in fundamentals of digital images by first addressing the most basic question: what actually constitutes a digital image?
+These days we encounter hundreds of digital images daily in our smartphones, laptops, i-pads, etc. But have you ever wondered how these images are generated, stored, and transferred through various networks?
+Let’s explore these in the fundamentals of digital images by first addressing the most basic question: what constitutes a digital image?

-A digital image, in its most basic form is a collection of numbers arranged in two or three dimensions (called matrix) such that each number is encoded into some shade of a color palette.
+A digital image, in its most basic form, is a collection of numbers arranged in two or three dimensions.
+Each of these numbers is encoded into some shade of a color palette.
 These numbers are called the pixels of the image.
-So a 1 Megapixel image contains 1 million pixels, each coded into a number varying within a certain range.
+So a 1 Megapixel image contains 1 million pixels.
+Each of them assumes a number varying within a certain range.
 To illustrate this, let’s analyze the following images carefully.

 The left image is a typical black & white pixel image showing some structure.
 The grids on the image are just to illustrate the position of pixels.
-You can imagine it without the grids as it occurs in any of these kinds of images.
-So how your computer or phone stores this image?
-No, it does not remember the colors on the respective positions.
-They actually have a number (or digit) for every position of the image as you can see on the right image next to it.
-These numbers are the function of intensities in the image.
-Conventionally for each of the brightest pixel, the highest number is assigned and for the darkest one, the lowest value is assigned.
-In this example, since we have only two intensities, two numbers are used for the representation: 0(for dark pixel) & 1(for bright pixel).
+You can imagine it without the grids for better visualization.
+But how your computer or phone store this image?
+No, it does not remember the colors in the respective positions.
+They have a number for every pixel of the image as you can see in the right image.
+These numbers represent the equivalent intensities of the pixels.

 Types of Images